 The COVID-19 Community Testing Support Program is an extension of the Testing Pilot Program and provides payments to Wisconsin organizations that conduct eligible COVID-19 testing (for example, specimen collection and result communication) in community-based settings, outbreak-based settings, and in high-risk congregate settings.

 Eligible parties receive $20 per person tested, including results communication, for testing conducted.
 Free testing supplies and courier services will be provided to approved applicants through contracted vendors.

 All public health departments, health care providers, and other organizations under the authority and oversight of a physician are eligible for the Community Testing Support Program.
 The application deadline is December 15, 2021.
 The anticipated program end date is June 30, 2022.

 All entities that apply for the COVID-19 Community Testing Support Program are required to complete:

 - A program application (Excel).

 - Proof of partnership with local/tribal health departments related to proposed testing site.
 Partnership can be documented via email correspondence, memo of understanding, or other documented agreement.

-Both the application and corresponding partnership documentation should be submitted via email to the Testing Pilot Program.
+Both the application and corresponding partnership documentation should be submitted via email to the Community Testing Support Program.
 Upon receipt of the application, those entities that are not currently registered as a supplier (vendor) for the State of Wisconsin will be sent a New Supplier Form (DOA-6460) and IRS W-9 to complete and return as well.

 Eligible providers, reimbursement, testing criteria, and specimen site collection settings

-- Any public health department.
+- Any local or tribal health department.